 - Miscellaneous (M) – archives and manuscripts copied from a variety of English, Irish, Scottish and Welsh institutions and organisations.

 To find descriptions of material and the related microfilm reel/s, use this guide and the printed AJCP handbooks held in the Newspapers and Microforms Reading Room.
-You may then select the films from the self service drawers in the Reading Room.
+You may then order the relevant films via the Library's catalogue.

 For detailed descriptions of PRO records, use the Research Guides on the website of The National Archives.